AnanthaRajuC/Reddit-Clone/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Reporting Issues and Suggesting Improvements

+This Project uses GitHub's integrated issue tracking system to record bugs and feature requests.
+If you want to raise an issue, please follow the recommendations below:

+* 	Before you log a bug, please [search the issue tracker](https://github.com/Spring-Boot-Framework/Reddit-Clone/search?type=Issues) to see if someone has already reported the problem.
+* 	If the issue doesn't already exist, [create a new issue](https://github.com/Spring-Boot-Framework/Reddit-Clone/issues/new)
+* 	Please provide as much information as possible with the issue report.
+* 	If you need to paste code, or include a stack trace use Markdown +++```+++ escapes before and after your text.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions